 Of course, everyone agrees that inflation is too high.
 Across the country, Americans are waking up and going to bed worried about whether their incomes will keep up with the rising cost of rent, food, and fuel.
-Businesses are also worried, thinking twice about committing to long-term contracts that may become too costly to fulfill if prices continue to rise.
+Businesses are also worried, some thinking twice about committing to long-term contracts that may become too costly to fulfill if prices continue to rise.
 Put simply, households and businesses are feeling the pain and asking when things will get better.

 So today, I will spend my time discussing inflation and how monetary policy has and will adjust to bring it down and put the economy back on a sustainable path.
+But before I get started, let me remind you that the views I will share today are my own and do not necessarily reflect those of anyone else within the Federal Reserve System.

-Focusing on inflation
+Focusing on Inflation

 As many of you know, the Federal Reserve has two Congressionally mandated goals: full employment and price stability.
-Although there is no fixed number for full employment, we consider it a broad and inclusive goal that considers all those who want to work (Board of Governors 2022).
-Right now, by almost any measure, this goal has been met.
-Anyone who wants a job has not just one but many opportunities to choose from, and workers of all types are benefiting, including those often left behind in expansions (see Powell 2022, Aaronson et al. 2019 and Duzhak 2021).
+Although there is no fixed number for full employment, we define it as a broad and inclusive goal that considers all those who want to work.
+Right now, by almost any measure, this goal has been achieved.
+Anyone who wants to a job has not just one but many opportunities to choose from, and workers of all types are benefiting, including those often left behind in expansions.
+2

 In contrast, we are far away from our price stability goal.
-The Federal Open Market Committee (FOMC) defines price stability as average inflation of 2%.
-The high readings we have seen over the past year, breaching 8% last month for year-over-year headline consumer price index (CPI) inflation, clearly exceed that target.
+The Federal Open Market Committee (FOMC) defines price stability as average inflation of 2 percent.
+The high readings we have seen over the past year, breaching 8 percent last month, clearly exceed that target.
 This means policy must adjust.
+One of our goals is not being met.